martyr-deepin/deepin-terminal-gtk/README.md

 # Deepin Terminal

-This is default terminal emulation application for Deepin.
+This is default terminal emulation application for Deepin  (**This repository is no longer maintained by the official Deepin team).
+Welcome to the [new terminal](https://github.com/linuxdeepin/deepin-terminal).**

+## Disclaimer:

+**This repository is no longer maintained by the official Deepin team; however, it is loved by the community:
+This repository is no longer maintained by the official deepin team; it is still loved by the community, so we at Decide to keep it, and let the community decide where it goes.**

 ## Dependencies